 Types of Elder Abuse

-There are many forms of elder abuse, which can vary and include the following:
+There are many forms of elder abuse, which can include the following: